MG Software.

 How do we evaluate these tools?

-• Performance and scalability under production workloads
+• Performance and scalability under production workloads: query latency, write throughput, and connection pooling

-• Managed hosting options and operational simplicity
+• Managed hosting options and operational simplicity: backups, monitoring, alerting, and point-in-time recovery

 1. Supabase (PostgreSQL)